MJoergen/x16-assembly-tutorial/Episode_3/README.md

 And we must not forget that since we are storing the values in little-endian format, the first byte is the fractional part, and the two following bytes are the integer part.
-We could choose a different byte-ordering, but little-endian is the most common byte ordering on 65C02.
+We could choose a different byte-ordering, but little-endian is the most common byte ordering on the 65C02.

 Since the velocities are fractional we need fractional coordinates as well.
 Again, we'll use one extra byte for the fractional part, so the X- and